rfomin/elfbsp/INSTALL.md

     make install

-NOTE: on BSD systems the manual page may be installed into the wrong directory (and not be found).
+NOTE: on BSD systems the manual page may be installed into the wrong directory (and not be found just when you want to read it).
 To fix this, edit the Makefile, find the `MANDIR` variable (it is near the top) and change it to this:

     MANDIR=$(PREFIX)/man